 Implement settings and sign-in activities

-In addition to your media browser service, you can also provide vehicle-optimized Settings and Sign-in activities for your Android Automotive OS app.
-These activities allow you provide app functionality that isn't included in the Android Media APIs.
+In addition to your media browser service, you can also provide vehicle-optimized settings and sign-in activities for your Android Automotive OS app.
+These activities let you provide app functionality that isn't included in the Android Media APIs.

-You should only implement these activities if your Android Automotive OS app needs to allow users to sign in or specify app settings.
+Only implement these activities if your Android Automotive OS app needs to let users sign in or specify app settings.
 These activities aren't used by Android Auto.

 Activity workflows